RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

     rladmin cluster recover filename /tmp/persist/ccs/ccs-redis.rdb node_uid 1 rack_id 5
     ```

-    When the recovery succeeds,
+    When the recovery command succeeds,
-    this node is configured as the node with ID 1 from the old cluster.
+    this node is configured as the node from the old cluster that has ID 1.

-1. To join the remaining servers to the recovered cluster, from the rladmin CLI of each new node run:
+1. To join the remaining servers to the new cluster, from the rladmin CLI of each new node run:

     ```src
     cluster join [ nodes <cluster_member_ip_address> | name <cluster_FQDN> ] username <username> password <password> replace_node <node_id>